 Enjoy the Local Cuisine: Regarded as the home of the fish taco.
 Many restaurants boast celebrated takes on this must-eat dish.
 Fresh seafood is a hallmark of local cuisine.

-Konsag Island: Located off the coast, this island is fabulous eco-destination filled with sights of sea lions, sea birds, and marine life.
+Konsag Island: Located off the coast, this island is a fabulous eco-destination filled with sights of sea lions, sea birds, and marine life.

 Watch the Races: Many tourists head to races like the Baja 500 and Baja 1000.
 The races typically pass through San Felipe and attract large crowds.

 Puetecitos: This small port to the south is known for its soothing thermal waters.
 It’s an attractive destination for tourists in search of a remote locale.

 Entertainment: Clubs are near the beach and are always hopping on weekends.
 Dancing, enjoying cocktails, or playing beach volleyball are just some of the activities to enjoy.
 There are also many hotels and fabulous restaurants that sponsor entertainment, too.